cambridge-healthcare/hi_sinatra-docker/blog.md

 echo "App running on http://localhost:$container_port"
 </pre>

-The above app includes a Dockerfile which builds the first docker image.
+The above app includes a Dockerfile which builds the first Docker image.
-First docker build will take longer (depending on your internet connection), but as docker caches build steps (pro tip: apart from **ADD**), subsequent builds will be significantly quicker.
+The first Docker build will take longer (depending on your internet connection), but as Docker caches build steps (pro tip: apart from **ADD**), subsequent builds will be significantly quicker.

-#### 4. Successful build results in a running docker container
+#### 4. Successful build results in a running Docker container

 Building the project for the first time (truncated output):